elixir-europe-training/ELIXIR-TrP-FAIR-Converge/_lesson-plans/fair-generics/topics/3-data-life-cycle-and-FAIR-from-start.md

   - 0000-0002-5042-8481
   - 0000-0002-7398-0594
 reviewers: null
-description: >
+description: >-
-  The topic aims at increasing the understanding of how the different stages of the data lifecycle relate to the FAIR principles, with the ultimate goal of making data FAIR by design.
+  Overview: The topic aims at increasing the understanding of how the different stages of the data lifecycle relate to the FAIR principles, with the ultimate goal of making data FAIR by design.
 fair_elements:
   - F
   - A